Mobilizing Earth Science for Impact: How DevGlobal’s NASA Lifelines Team Supported Crisis Response in Goma

 Reflecting on the response, Dr. Kimanuka shared his appreciation for the collaboration, saying he was “truly grateful for the solidarity and compassion” shown throughout the effort.

 Dr. Kimanuka is a medical doctor and data analyst who co-founded Dussoft Congo Sarl, a Congolese startup developing digital solutions for humanitarian and development contexts.
-His team leads AgriSight, a platform using satellite data to combat food insecurity in conflict-affected regions — a project that was also selected as a 2025 Ready for Impact finalist.
-Learn more about his work at Dussoft LinkedIn and join the 2025 RFI Showcase to meet him and other cutting-edge innovators.
+His team leads AgriSight, a platform using satellite data to combat food insecurity in conflict-affected regions.
+The project was also selected as a 2025 Ready for Impact finalist.
+Learn more about his work at Dussoft and join the 2025 RFI Showcase to meet him and other cutting-edge innovators.

 For DevGlobal, this response embodies the purpose of NASA Lifelines: equipping local leaders with the right information at the right time, backed by a global community committed to collaboration and impact.